Welcome to Annapolis Royal

-The site was Canada's first permanent European settlement, Port Royal, founded by French explorer Samuel de Champlain in 1605.
+As teeny-tiny as it feels, Annapolis Royal is dripping with historical significance: the area was the location of Canada's first permanent European settlement and was capital of Nova Scotia until the founding of Halifax in 1749.
+Formerly called Port Royal, it was founded by French explorer Samuel de Champlain in 1605.
 As the British and French battled, the settlement often changed hands.
 In 1710 the British had a decisive victory and changed the town's name to Annapolis Royal in honor of Queen Anne.